SpecFlowOSS/SpecFlowWiki/Pickle-your-features-to-get-human-readable-documentation.md

 # Pickles - the fast route to human readable documentation
 So you have a folder of [SpecFlow](http://www.specflow.org) features and but your end-users and stakeholders doesn't really like the text-only format.
 You want to create some dazzling documentation in no time.
 No problem - [Pickles](http://www.picklesdoc.com/) is here to help - and it's free too.

 Pickles has a lot of other ways and parameters - below is the simplest way to get started.
-We made a few [[assumptions|Assumptions]] on your environment though.
+We made a few assumptions on your environment though, see below.

 # Four (or three really) simple steps to dazzling documentation
 1. Install the Pickles Console NuGet package: ``` Install-Package Pickles.CommandLine ``` in the [Package Manager Console](https://docs.nuget.org/consume/package-manager-console) for example